-3.8 Automatic equalization
+3.9 Automatic equalization

 Automatic equalization is default set to 'OFF'.
-With the Victron Connect app (see sect 1.12) this setting can be configured with a number between 1 (every day) and 250 (once every 250 days).
+With the Victron Connect app (see sect 1.9) this setting can be configured with a number between 1 (every day) and 250 (once every 250 days).

 When automatic equalization is active, the absorption charge will be followed by a voltage limited constant current period.
-The current is limited to 8% or 25% of the bulk current (see table in sect.
-3.5).
+The current is limited to 8% or 25% of the bulk current.
 The bulk current is the rated charger current unless a lower maximum current setting has been chosen.